You've got a big list of keywords, now what?

 You can also use tools to help find keywords.
 There are plenty of great ones available online, such as Centori, Google Keyword Planner, etc. These resources will make the process of gathering keywords more efficient, and it will help you stay organized, too.

-Keyword research may seem like a lot of work, but trust us, it pays off.
+Keyword research may seem like a lot of work, but trust me, it pays off.

 Keyword research is the bedrock of your SEO strategy.